September 2020 NPD: Avengers and Mario lead strong transition into autumn

 The launch of Super Mario 3D All-Stars helped push more people to pick up Nintendo’s Switch hardware.
 It sold well enough to even mitigate the slowing sales of the outgoing Xbox One and PlayStation 4 consoles.

-“September 2020 video game hardware spending reached $277 million, a 15% increase when compared to a year ago.,” said Piscatella.
+“September 2020 video game hardware spending reached $277 million, a 15% increase when compared to a year ago,” Piscatella said.
 “Growth in sales of Nintendo Switch offset declines of other console platforms.
 Nintendo Switch was the best-selling console during September in both dollars and units.”

 Hardware sales are still up huge for the year even before the release of PS5 and Xbox Series X and S.

-“Year-to-date spending on hardware has increased 22% when compared to a year ago, to $2.3 billion,” said Piscatella.
+“Year-to-date spending on hardware has increased 22% when compared to a year ago, to $2.3 billion,” Piscatella said.

 Let’s take a closer look at software sales.